 2012 Frick Grenache Blanc: On the nose plenty of fun floral notes and a drop of honey.
 It's a medium-bodied wine, with a mouth-filling profile on the palate.
 Rich, textured and with plenty of fruit, yet it manages to stay clean and light on the palate and is a downright fun wine to sample.
 My score 88 points.

-2012 Dry Rose Mourvedre: Dried rose petals, peach pits, plum skins, strawberries, the flesh of an almost ripe plum, vivid minerality, and a layered, long, dry finish.
+2012 Dry Rose Mourvedre: Dried rose petals, peach pits, plum skins, strawberries, the flesh of almost ripe plum, vivid minerality, and a layered, long, dry finish.
 My Score: 87 points.

 2011 Frick Mourvedre, Owl Hill Vineyard: Bottled with no fining and/or filtering, as you can see from the ABV 12.5% that vintage variation has much to do with the high or low of the ABV.
-For anyone paying attention, 2011 was the year we [the west coast] had no summer and it rained often.
+For anyone paying attention, 2011 was the year we [the west coast] had no summer, and it rained often.
 It was the same for much of France, Spain, and Italy as well.
 So if you prefer wines with lower ABV, may I suggest you secure all the 2011 bottles you can get your hands on, and you're welcome.
 Now that said, this wine was quite good.
 I'm a big fan of Mourvedre, especially 100 percent.
-A very sexy perfumed nose, of earth, strawberries and meat.
+A very sexy perfumed nose, of earth, strawberries, and meat.
 On the palate smoked strawberries, smoked meats, dried rich, recently broken earth and balanced fruit to acid balance.
 For fans of austerity in wine, this is your dream.
 My score 89 points.
 SRP: $26

-2010 Frick Grenache Noir, Conley Vineyard: As you can see this wine has a bit of age on it, and it's also sporting a pretty hefty abv at 15.5% but I think time has softened those youthful indiscretions, seeing I found this wine pretty light, lean and rustic.
+2010 Frick Grenache Noir, Conley Vineyard: As you can see this wine has a bit of age on it, and it's also sporting a pretty hefty abv at 15.5%, but I think the time has softened those youthful indiscretions, seeing I found this wine pretty light, lean and rustic.
 It's not really as up in your face as the ABV may suggest it would be, so relax.
 Pop the cork on this bad-boy and here's what you'll find, orange rinds, toasted strawberries, cracked black peppercorns, and cedar.
 Medium body and finish.
-Again a lot less fruit driven than you'd expect, but still a tasty wine to enjoy with just about anything you could imagine.
+Again a lot less fruit-driven than you'd expect, but still a tasty wine to enjoy with just about anything you could imagine.
 My score 86 points.
 SRP $26

-2011 Frick Cinsaut: [Pronounced Sin-So] You just don't see much 100% Cinsault anywhere and this one is well worth your time and attention.
+2011 Frick Cinsaut: [Pronounced Sin-So] You just don't see much 100% Cinsault anywhere, and this one is well worth your time and attention.
 This wine came to me as a sample.
 I tasted this wine while I there in the tasting room and again back at Chez Vino.
-Both times I was impressed, the tannins are silk, well integrated and it has the perfect acid to fruit balance so many talk about, but so few wines achieve.
+Both times I was impressed, the tannins are silk, well integrated and it has the perfect acid to fruit balance, so many vintners talk about, but so few wines achieve.
 As you can see in the glass there, a dark ruby color, blackberries, broken earth and peppercorns fill the air above the glass.
 On the palate, meaty strawberries, roasted coffee beans, ripe blackberries, and a finish that just sails on and on.
 This wine was aged in 100% American Appalachian Oak, 3rd or 4th use, and procured from a local cooper.
 My score for this wine 91 points.
 SRP $26

 Until next time folks remember life is short, so skip the same old commodity wines and you wine bloggers out there, feel free to skip a few helpings from the sample train now and then, sip long and prosper all cheers!